 It is possible for a student to be placed on multiple consecutive SAP Warning terms if the SAP Warnings are issued for failing to meet two different standards.

 - Example: A student does not meet the Pace requirement for fall semester, and is given a Pace Warning for spring semester.
 At the end of spring semester he/she is meeting the Pace requirement, but is not meeting the GPA requirement.
 The student will then receive a GPA Warning for the following fall semester, and will still be eligible for financial aid.

 Students who do not meet the Speed/Maximum Timeframe standard of SAP will not be granted a Warning term.
 These students will automatically lose financial aid eligibility, but may file an appeal to have their aid reinstated.

 Apart from successfully appealing, or enrolling in an academic plan, students who are disqualified due to low GPA or low credit hour completion will regain financial eligibility once they achieve the required GPA or credit completion as long as they have not completed more than 150% of their program requirements.
-Undergraduate students who are disqualified due to exceeding the 150% of the required units for their program will regain eligibility after they become a master’s or doctoral student after their bachelor’s degree is posted.
+Undergraduate students who are disqualified due to exceeding the 150% of the required units for their program will regain eligibility after they become a graduate student once the bachelor’s degree is posted.